imcclaskey/d3/.d3/features/test/design/plan.md

 *   **Refactoring Impact:** The initial refactoring (Steps 1-6) touches several core packages and introduces new interfaces and DI patterns.
 While the aim is for each step to be buildable, careful implementation and verification at each stage are required.
 *   **Mocking Approach:** Mocks are generated using the `gomock` library (`github.com/golang/mock/mockgen`) based on defined Go interfaces. `go:generate` directives are used to trigger mock generation.
 *   **Test Coverage:** Goal is significant coverage, focusing on critical logic.
+*   **Deterministic Behavior:** Special attention must be paid to ensuring deterministic behavior in code that might otherwise exhibit non-determinism (e.g., map iteration in Go).
+Functions should be designed to produce consistent outputs for consistent inputs to facilitate reliable testing.